 What would you do?
 Would you choose a life with better options even if you had to stay away from your family?

-The mother did not want to discuss they why or hows of the situation.
+The mother did not want to discuss the whys or hows of the situation.
 Lukasik promised to not reveal the secret.
 After her mother died, Lukasik had the opportunity to go on the Genealogy Roadshow and learn more about her mother’s family.

 Even after the show aired, Lukasik and a few other people kept up with the research.
 They didn’t solve every mystery but they did learn quite a bit.

 Proud Boys and other white supremacists will not enjoy this book.
 You can’t buy good taste though.
-So keep reading books that will open your mind and that you can learn something from.
+So keep reading books that will open your mind.

 In the foreword by Kenyatta Berry, JD writes “These are the questions that White Like Her raises that will help us as a nation continue the discussion about racial identity. “